 On the other side of the equation, hiring in a contractor enables farmers to get major jobs done without the need to take on extra staff or buy expensive machinery.
 Older farmers may bring in contractors for some tasks they can no longer manage - allowing them to continue to farm, or spend their energy elsewhere in the business.
 Meanwhile, contracting is often the only way some people can find a way into the agricultural industry when they are just starting their working life.

-So, it’s little wonder that agri-contracting has become such a big part of UK farming.
-Meanwhile, with the challenges that the farming industry faces, among them the UK’s departure from the EU, contracting is likely to play an increasingly important role in the industry in the future.
+So, it’s little wonder that agri-contracting has become such a big part of UK farming, especially with the challenges that the farming industry face, like the UK’s departure from the EU.

 Business planning and agri-contracting insurance

 While there are many similarities between running your own farm and contracting out your services, there are also several key considerations: contract farming requires a different set of skills and business approach.